Five-dimensional space

-A five-dimensional (5D) space is a mathematical or physical concept referring to a space that has five independent dimensions.
+A five-dimensional (5D) space is a mathematical or physical space that has five independent dimensions.
 In physics and geometry, such a space extends the familiar three spatial dimensions plus time (4D spacetime) by introducing an additional degree of freedom, which is often used to model advanced theories such as higher-dimensional gravity, extra spatial directions, or connections between different points in spacetime.

 Concepts

 Concepts related to five-dimensional spaces include super-dimensional or hyper-dimensional spaces, which generally refer to any space with more than four dimensions.
 These ideas appear in theoretical physics, cosmology, and science fiction to explore phenomena beyond ordinary perception.